JacobCrabill/zigdown/README.md

 making some simplifying assumptions about what constitutes a paragraph vs. a code block, for example.
 The "nicely formatted" caveat simplifies the parser somewhat, enabling easier extension for new features like special warnings, note boxes, and other custom directives.

+In addition to my "nicely formatted" caveat, I am also only interested in supporting a very common subset of all Markdown syntax, and ignoring anything I personally find useless or annoying to parse.

+### Things I Will Not Support

+- Setext headings
+- Thematic breaks
+- Embedded HTML
+- Indent-based code blocks (as opposed to fenced code blocks)

 ## Usage